 NASA mourns the loss of Mercury astronaut Gordon Cooper, who rocketed into space in his Faith 7 capsule on May 15, 1963 (above, right).
-Cooper, the youngest of the Original Seven Mercury astronauts, died at his California home yesterday at the age of 77.
+Cooper, the youngest of the Original Seven Mercury astronauts, died at his California home on Oct.
+4, 2004 at the age of 77.

 Cooper's Mercury flight set a U.S. endurance record at the time, and he became the first astronaut to sleep in space during his 34 hour, 22 orbit mission.
 In 1965, Cooper commanded the Gemini 5 mission alongside Pete Conrad, establishing a new space endurance record at the time, travelling 3,312,993 miles in 190 hours and 56 minutes.